ha5dzs/volciclab-utilities/robot_server/Readme.md

 You can see that URScript treats strings in a case sensitive manner.
 You can forget about nicely typing up the code on the teach pendant.
 You must click each and every statement, and use the on-screen keyboard.
 You can also use a USB keyboard, but the layout will be Danish.
 It cannot be changed from the interface.

 * `skynet.script`, which has some added information, including some hardware set-up, and peripherals such as a vacuum-based gripper and MODBUS interface.
-Much for the ego of the developers, they defined the units in metres, and apparently they operate at femtometer precision:
+The developers defined the units in metres, and apparently they operate at femtometer precision:

 ```URScript
  global My_laptop=p[0.37210999999999994,-0.5543799999999999,0.17111,-0.24416661269018833,-1.7487795435078342,1.416471282499612]